A question that comes up fairly regularly on OTN Database Forum and the comp.databases.oracle.server newsgroup is one that asks some variant of:

 “I have several sessions waiting for a TX lock, and have the SID of the blocking session, how do I find the blocking SQL ?”

-There are various approaches you can take to solving this problem – for example, you may be able to check v$open_cursor for the session and see something that looks like a suitable candidate – but whatever approach you take is at best intelligent guesswork, and it’s liable to error.
+There are various approaches you can take to solving this problem – for example, you may be able to check v$open_cursor for the session and see something that looks like a suitable candidate – but whatever approach you take it is, at best, intelligent guesswork and it’s liable to error.

 There are several possible associations between statements and sessions, sessions and locks, statement and locks, sessions and undo, and so on that might give you a reasonable clue if you happen to check them at the right moment; but there is no direct record of the link between a locked row and the SQL statement that locked it.